-- Use herbicides only when necessary. - Rotate herbicides with different modes of action from year to year. - Use multiple modes of action each year. - Use broad crop rotations; three or four crops in rotation provide more resistance protection than only two. - Integrate mechanical control practices (rotary hoeing and cultivation) with herbicide use. - Scout fields regularly and control escaping weeds as needed. - Clean tillage and harvest equipment before moving from fields or farms with resistant weeds to other fields.
+- Use herbicides only when necessary. - Rotate herbicides with different modes of action from year to year.
+Herbicide labels now provide herbicide Group Numbers on the labels to help in rotating herbicides. - Use multiple modes of action each year. - Use broad crop rotations; three or four crops in rotation provide more resistance protection than only two.

+- Integrate mechanical control practices (rotary hoeing and cultivation) with herbicide use. - Scout fields regularly and control escaping weeds as needed. - Clean tillage and harvest equipment before moving from fields or farms with resistant weeds to other fields.